yssource/rhai/doc/src/patterns/config.md

 * Leverage the loadable [modules] of Rhai.
 The [`no_module`] feature must not be on.

 * Expose the configuration API.
 Use separate scripts to configure that API.
 Dynamically load scripts via the `import` statement.

+* Leverage [function overloading] to simplify the API design.

 * Since Rhai is _sand-boxed_, it cannot mutate the environment.
 To modify the external configuration object via an API, it must be wrapped in a `RefCell` (or `RwLock`/`Mutex` for [`sync`]) and shared to the [`Engine`].